 Application Areas:

-The NASA Applied Sciences application areasNational Application Areas addressed ere disasters and Aagriculture.
+The NASA Applied Sciences application areas addressed by this project were Disasters and Agriculture.
 The project was intended to help analyze vegetative wildfire fuels and provide additional information to aid in wildfire risk assessment and mitigation efforts.
 The prevention and containment of wildfires can help to save lives, property, and resources, including agricultural assets that are consumed during fires.
 In 2011, these losses totaled in the billions of dollars in agricultural damages alone.

 Project Partners:

 The Texas Forest Service was tasked with estimating and evaluating potential fire risk in order to manage and allocate resources for the prevention and containment of possible wildfires across the varied and dynamic Texas landscape.
 Texas Forest Service currently uses data derived from the LANDFIRE Program to predict and monitor wildfires in efforts to save lives, infrastructure, and natural resources.
 This program provides comprehensive and detailed maps that take a long time to produce and do not have the capability of representing current conditions.
-By combining data from Landsat and MODIS sensors this project created fuel maps that were produced based on the most current data available.
+By combining data from Landsat and MODIS, this project created fuel maps that were produced based on the most current data available.
 The Texas Forest Service will utilize these products in order to better understand and evaluate wildfire risks throughout the state.

 III.
 Methodology